nicostanw/KMML-DNA-transcriptor/README.md

-# Kernel_Challenge
+# KMML Data Challenge:

-Data Challenge : predicting whether a DNA sequence region is binding site to a specific transcription factor.
+Predicting whether a DNA sequence region is binding site to a specific transcription factor.